 3. What to do if a Notice of Commencement is terminated

-If a Notice to Owner is terminated, the contractor, subcontractors, and suppliers need to be paid 100 percent, including retainage.
+If a Notice of Commencement is terminated, the contractor, subcontractors, and suppliers need to be paid 100 percent, including retainage.
 If not, they need to be listed on the termination and accompanying affidavit.

 The time to record a lien is reduced to 30 days from termination for the “old money” and a new NTO needs to be sent after the new Notice of Commencement is recorded.
 So, you need to be careful if you see a Notice of Termination.